TanglePay/GroupFi-Chatbox/packages/sdk/README.md

 </body>
 </html>
 ```

 Additional API's after the Chatbox has been successfully loaded:

-  * `removeChatbox`: Remove the Chatbox interface
+  * `removeChatbox`: Remove Chatbox from dApp, to be called when wallet is disconnected
     ```typescript
     ChatboxSDK.removeChatbox()
     ```

-  * `dispatchAccountChanged`: Used to specify which account that Chatbox should use.
-This API needs to be called when there is a changed in connected account.
+  * `dispatchAccountChanged`: Specify which account to interact with, to be called when there is a changed in connected account within the same wallet.

     ```typescript
       /**